 His primary interests are in corporate finance and banking.
-He has published extensively on a wide variety of finance topics, and serves as an associate editor for the Journal of Banking and Finance and the Journal of Financial Research.
+He has published extensively on a wide variety of finance topics, and serves as an associate editor for the Journal of Banking and Finance.
 In addition to university teaching and research, he has taught managerial and executive education seminars on corporate finance and banking topics in various federal, state, and university-sponsored programs.
 He has also served as an testifying expert witness, consulting witness, and consultant in a number of litigation-related assignments involving executive compensation, economic damages, and valuation.

 Redacting Information at the Initial Public Offering, (with A. Boone and Y. Floros).
 Journal of Financial Economics, 2016.

 Optimal Inside Debt Compensation and the Value of Equity and Debt, (with C. Campbell and N. Galpin).
 Journal of Financial Economics, 2016.

 CEO Optimism and Forced Turnover, (with C. Campbell, M. Gallmeyer, J. Rutherford, and B. Stanley), Journal of Financial Economics, 2011.

 A Reexamination of Corporate Governance and Equity Prices, (with T. Moorman and S. Sorescu), Review of Financial Studies, 2009.
 See SSRN or RFS website for updated results (through 2007) for this paper.